Woodworkingarena is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 1. Can a compact router be used to make a letter sign?

 Yes, we’d suggest this as a great place to look at when you’re thinking about making letter signs.
-The compact and lightweight design allow you to move along to make the curves on your letters easily.
+The compact and lightweight design allows you to move along to make the curves on your letters easily.
 This would be more efficient and quicker than a regular-sized router.

 1. How can I tell the difference between heavy-duty and light-duty routers?